metaColin/Tecsun-M-301-M-303/README.md

 ### Lithium Battery Safety Notice:
 1. Lithium batteries should not have explosion hazard when replaced!
 Only use same or equivalent lithium batteries for replacement.
 2. Batteries (battery pack or combination batteries) must not be exposed to low temperature, humid, sun exposure, fire roasting or similar overheating environments.
-3. Do not disassemble, impact, squeeze lithium batteries; severe battery drum expansion, leakage continue use.
+3. Do not disassemble, impact, squeeze lithium batteries; if severe battery expansion or leakage occurs, discontinue use.
 4. This device has built-in lithium battery.
-Follow navigation regulations, strictly prohibit this device in luggage check-in!
+Follow aviation regulations, strictly prohibit this device in luggage check-in!

 ---